-Practicing good fire safety precautions to prevent fires at home is crucial, and having a fire escape plan is an important part of being prepared and keeping your family safe.
-Did you know 71% of Americans have a fire escape plan but only 47% of those with a plan have practiced it, according to Ready.gov?
-Here are three easy tips to help create a fire escape plan for your family.
+Practicing good fire safety precautions to prevent fires at home is crucial, and having a fire escape plan is an important part of being prepared.
+Learn how you can start a simple house evacuation plan with these tips.

 Creating a map of your home can help you identify at least two ways out of each room.
 This includes windows and doors.
-Review the floor plan with your family members, so everyone knows the fastest and safest routes out of the house from various points of your home.
+Draw a fire escape plan and review the floor plan with your household, so everyone knows the fastest and safest routes out of the house from various points of your home.

 2. Choose a Meeting Spot

-3. Practice and Time Your Escape Plan
+3. Practice Your Escape Plan

 Don’t overestimate how much time you have to exit your home in the event of a fire.
 According to Ready.gov, in as little as two minutes a fire can become a life-threatening situation, and in five minutes a home could be overcome with flames.
 Be sure your plan gets you and your family out of your home as quickly as possible.